gdiet/backup/scala3/README.md

 Notes:

-* The default mount point on Windows is `J:\`, on Linux `/tmp/mnt`.
-To mount the file system somewhere else, call the script with a `mount=<mount target>` parameter.
+* The default mount point on Windows is `J:\`, on Linux `/mnt/dedupfs`.
+To mount the file system somewhere else, call the script with a `mount=<mount point>` parameter.
 * On Linux, mount the dedup file system to an existing empty writable directory.
 * Don't mount more than one dedup file system if you can avoid it.
-If you cannot avoid it, make sure the dedup file systems have unique mount points configured - see below.
+If you cannot avoid it, make sure the dedup file systems have unique `mount=<mount point>` mount points configured.
-* The `gui-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
+* `gui-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
 * By default, `gui-dedupfs` uses the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order use a different repository directory.
-* For additional options, read the `gui-dedupfs` script and the paragraphs below.
+* For additional options see the paragraphs below.

+TODO REVIEW FROM HERE

 ### Mount The File System Without GUI